ackrep-org/pyirk-core/README.md

 │  ├── .git/
 │  ├── manage.py
 │  └── ...
-│
-├── irk-data/                       ← directory that contains irk-knowledge packages (for actual usage) │  ├── ocse/                        ← a knowledge package (ontology of control systems engineering) │  │  ├── .git/
-│  │  ├── README.md
-│  │  ├── ocse.py                   ← a knowledge module
-│  │  │                             (this one is currently used for unit testing) │  │  └── ...
-│  ├── xyz123/                      ← another knowledge package
-│  │  └── ...
-│  └── ...
-├── irk-data-for-unittests/         ← directory that contains irk-knowledge packages │  └── ...                            (unittest version, probably older and different from │                                      production data.)
 └──...
 ```

 # Documentation

 Rudimentary documentation is available at <https://pyirk-core.readthedocs.io> (generated from the [`/docs`](/docs) directory).
-To get an overview of the most importent features you might also want to have a look at the source code, especially at the files [builtin_entities.py](/src/pyirk/builtin_entities.py) and the [test_core.py](tests/test_core.py).
+To get an overview of the most important features you might also want to have a look at the source code, especially at the files [builtin_entities.py](/src/pyirk/builtin_entities.py) and the test cases, e.g., [test_core.py](tests/test_core.py).

 # Coding style